ana-nobre/SQL-and-Python-Music-Analytics-Decision-Making/README.md

 To make the workflow scalable and maintainable, I created the `src/` folder to organize reusable Python scripts:

 - `support_call_api.py` → Functions to handle Spotify API calls.
-- `data_manipulation.py` → Functions to process and export data.
+- `data_manipulation_to_csv.py` → Functions to process and export data into CSV files.

 **Example — Export function:**